percona/postgresql-docs/docs/minor-upgrade.md

 1. Stop the `postgresql` cluster;

+2. Update `percona-release`
-2. Install new version packages;
+3. Install new version packages;

-3. Restart the `postgresql` cluster.
+4. Restart the `postgresql` cluster.

 !!! note